 5. Consider the media control and access aspect [Section 4.4]

-The media sanitization decision is also influenced based on the entity having control over the outgoing storage media.
-The device ownership might change or remain the same based on the specific circumstances, which should be considered while choosing a sanitization method.
+The media sanitization decision is also influenced by the entity having control over the outgoing storage media.
+The device ownership might change or remain the same based on specific circumstances, which should be considered while choosing a sanitization method.
 For example, media being sent out to a service provider or AMC for maintenance and upgrade is still owned and controlled by the organization based on the contract.
-So, the organization should consider the “chain of custody” risks and wipe the storage device before handing it over to a third-party.
+So, the organization should consider the “chain of custody” risks and wipe the storage device before handing it over to a third party.
 In contrast, the media being exchanged or resold will renew the ownership and control in the hands of the new owner, such as a reseller.
 So, the organization should consider choosing a sanitization method like erasure to preserve the residual hardware value (reuse) while ensuring data destruction.

 6. Verify the media sanitization and disposal process [Section 4.7]